clvrai/clvr_jaco_play_dataset/README.md

 ## Using the Data
 Please check out our [Colab](https://colab.research.google.com/drive/1GC6LHTSMGufMkHfeAw5Ne3sQFViT_FL6?usp=sharing) for an example how to unpack and use the data!

-The dataset has the following structure:
+The dataset was collected at a frequency of 10Hz.
+It has the following structure:

 - Observations are split into 5 attributes,
     - **front_cam_ob** : observations from 3rd person cam